 Address: Nymphenburgerstrasse 2, 80335 Munich

-The weather is too nice to sit inside a beer hall?
+Is the weather too nice to sit inside a beer hall?
 Most beer halls have outdoor seating, terraces or even Biergartens.

-To find out more about the best of Munich’s 200 beer gardens, check out this list, which includes the crème de la crème of Munich's beer gardens.
-Fom bustling beer gardens in the heart of the city to the world’s biggest beer garden for 8,000 people to idyllic open-air restaurants in the outskirts of the city.
+Check out this list to find out more about the best of Munich’s 200beer gardens.
+From bustling beer gardens in the heart of the city to the world’s biggest beer garden for 8,000 people to idyllic open-air restaurants in the outskirts of the city.